-- Visitors raising concerns should do so with the DSL or DDSL or Chair of Governors Verity Threlfell- details are on the website and available from the office. - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved - This is done via CPOMS system. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.

-Through our Attendance Policy, we have a robust system for monitoring attendance which is in line with the latest national attendance guidance, and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
-We involve the local authority attendance team at appropriate stages.
+- Initials of those people mentioned should be avoided to avoid confusion in any future enquiry. - Staff must ensure the time and date of the incident is recorded within 24 hours of the disclosure or event. - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child these should not be paraphrased. - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps. - 4.5.
+Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+Parents are required to notify the school, either by telephone, email or Parentmail, if their child is absent before the start of the school day 08.30am.
+Where no contact has been made by parents by 08.45am, the school administrator will phone the parents directly.
+Should they not pick up another emergency contact will be tried. - 4.6.
+All children attending our school are required to have a minimum of two identified emergency contacts, these are checked with parents, termly. - 4.7 Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.8.
+Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker. - 4.9.
+Whaddon C of E School has a mandatory duty to inform the local authority, via the First Response Team, if they become aware that a child under the age of 16 yearsis living with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
+This is defined as being a private fostering arrangement. - 4.10.
+All staff, parents/carers and children are made aware of the school's escalation process, via the safeguarding section of the school website which can be activated in the event of concerns not being resolved after the first point of contact. - 4.11.

-- If a child is not in school by 09.00am a call is made to the main phone number we hold for them and any emergency contact numbers we hold and a message will be left to contact the school.
-Details of date and time are logged. - If there is no contact by 09.30am a second call is made and details logged. - If there is no communication via email or call to the office a welfare visit will be undertaken by two members of staff to the main address. - If not contact is made or there is no evidence of people in the home the police can be called to make the welfare check.

-All children attending our school are required to have a minimum of two identified emergency contacts.
-Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.
-Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.

-Whaddon Church of England School has a mandatory duty to inform the local authority, via the First

-Response Team, if they become aware that a child under the age of 16 years is living with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
-This is defined as being a private fostering arrangement.

-All staff, parents/carers and children are made aware of the school's complaints and escalation processes, which can be activated in the event of concerns not being resolved after the first point of contact.

-Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
-School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities.

 The school operates Safer Recruitment practices.
 Governors ensure that staff who are involved in the recruitment process have received safer recruitment training.
 Robust procedures are in place in order to prevent and deter people who are unsuitable to work with children, from applying or being employed by the school.

-Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO).

-Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation.

-Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, collective worship and circle times.
+- 4.12.
+Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO). - 4.18.
+Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation. - 4.19.
+Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the PSHE/RSHE curriculum, collective worship and pastoral time, as appropriate.